mandip26/Medical_Report_AI/README.md

 # Medical Report Visualization API

-A FastAPI backend service for extracting text from medical reports using OCR and parsing them into structured data.
+A FastAPI backend service for extracting text from medical reports using the Gemini API and parsing them into structured data.

 ## Features

 - Extract text from various file formats (PDF, JPG, PNG, TIFF)
 - Convert PDF documents to images if they're not text-based
 - Parse medical reports to extract patient information and test results
-- RESTful API with OpenAPI documentation

 ## Requirements

 - Python 3.8+
-- Tesseract OCR installed on your system
+- Tesseract OCR is installed on your system
+- Gemini API key

 ## Installation